vmware-clarity/clarity-guidance/1003-button-design-guidance.md

 updated: 2024-10-22
 ---

-# Button Component
+# Button Design Guidance

 The [button](https://clarity.design/documentation/button) component allows users to trigger actions or events with a single click.

 ## Guidance

-Clarity supports `solid`, `outline` and `flat` buttons.
-They are provided to give visual distinction between the priority or hierarchy of the buttons in the application.
+Clarity supports solid, outline and flat buttons.
+These types are provided to give visual distinction between the priority or hierarchy of the buttons in the application.

 ### Button Types

-- **Must** use `solid` buttons for the primary action that the application is suggesting that the user take.
+- **Must** use solid buttons for the primary action that the application is suggesting that the user take.
-- **Must** use `outline` buttons to indicate a secondary action that complements a primary action.
+- **Must** use outline buttons to indicate a secondary action that complements a primary action.
-- **Should** use `outline`buttons to reduce visual noise when there are many actions of equal importance on the page.
+- **Should** use outline buttons to reduce visual noise when there are many actions of equal importance on the page.
-- **Should** use `flat` buttons when a user is expected to take an action within the page.
+- **Should** use flat buttons when a user is expected to take an action within the page.
 - **Should** use a link (or anchor element) in place of a button to navigate the user to a different page.
-- **Should** use a `flat` button for some tertiary action in the page.
+- **Should** use a flat button for some tertiary action in the page.

 ### Button Placement

 - **Should** be positioned to help increase their visibility.
-Clarity follows [two distinct patterns](https://clarity.design/documentation/button#placement) : `Z Pattern` & `F Pattern`.
+Clarity follows [Z-pattern and F-pattern](https://clarity.design/documentation/button#placement) for button placement.
+Use Z-pattern within constrained containers such as modals, and use F-pattern within unconstrained content such as a form on the page itself.

 ### Button Typography